 (2) The board must comply with a requirement made under subsection (1).

-(3) The Commissioner for Public Sector Standards may at any time report to the Minister on any matter relating to the observance by members of staff of a code of conduct in force under section 24 that the Commissioner thinks should be brought to the Minister’s attention.
+(3) The Public Sector Commissioner may at any time report to the Minister on any matter relating to the observance by members of staff of a code of conduct in force under section 24 that the Commissioner thinks should be brought to the Minister’s attention.

+[Section 25 amended by No. 39 of 2010 s.
+87(3).]

 26. Reports to Minister

 (1) The board, when it delivers to the Minister its annual report under section 60, is also to deliver to the Minister a separate report on the observance by members of staff of any code of conduct in force under section 24.

-(2) The board is to give to the Commissioner for Public Sector Standards a copy of each report under subsection (1).
+(2) The board is to give to the Public Sector Commissioner a copy of each report under subsection (1).

+[Section 26 amended by No. 39 of 2010 s.
+87(3).]

 Part 3 — Functions and powers

 Division 1 — Functions, powers and related provisions